 In the 15th century, it was customary to make small

 “Nicholas ships” out of paper and place them outside the front door on the eve of St. Nicholas Day so that the saint could leave his gifts inside.
-This custom goes back to the legend of the three young women whom St. Nicholas is said to have helped.
+This custom goes back to the legend of the three virgins whom St. Nicholas is said to have helped.
 Over time, the paper boats were replaced by

 stockings and boots.
 Traditionally, St. Nicholas fills them with